 For example, when I started using stablehost.com for a while, I can see their shared hosting plans are suitable which can accommodate a good number of visitors, but when the time arrived for me to upgrade my account to VPS account, there comes a problem.
 StableHost doesn't provide complete managed VPS hosting experience, and later on, I moved to FastComet for hosting my websites.

-As the internet expand, the number of threats that your valuable data is exposed to also becomes greater and more malicious.
+As the internet expands, the number of threats that your valuable data is exposed to also becomes greater and more malicious.
 To protect your data, you should ensure that the hosting provider you choose can provide you with an adequate amount of security.

 Hackers are not picky about the people that they target.
 While only the crimes committed against larger corporations make it to the evening news, your small blog or website could just as easily become a hacking victim.
 Take the time to ask about the SSL certificates and security software of your prospective hosting company.

 While basic security is a feature that you should ask for from your hosting provider, you still have the responsibility of backing up your own data.
 Likewise, you should ensure that your firewall is always secure.

 The most that you can expect from your provider regarding backup is the amount that they can supply.
 They provide you with daily backups so that you will only need to go back a few days in case you lose or accidentally delete any important content.